issueapp/spring/issues/rebalance/data/gut-instinct.md

   <article id="item1" class="page stack">
     <div class="content">
       <h2>1.
 YOUR DIGESTIVE MICROFLORA IS AS INDIVIDUAL AS YOUR FINGERPRINT.</h2>
       <p>Microflora are the microbial bacteria and fungi than inhabit your gastrointestinal system.
 They assist with digestion and play an important role in the immune system.
-The microflora within each of us is extremely diverse and this comes down to differences in our genetics, environment, diet and noenatal exposure.</p>
+The microflora within each of us is extremely diverse, and this comes down to differences in our genetics, environment, diet and neonatal exposure.</p>
     </div>
   </article>
   <article id="item2" class="page stack">
     <div class="content">
       <h2>2.
 THERE ARE OVER 25 DISEASES LINKED TO IMBALANCES IN THE GUT.</h2>
       <p>Keeping our digestive system in good working order is essential for our overall health and wellbeing.
-Though still in it’s infancy, recent research even suggests that our gut may be the key to understanding everything from skin disorders, to mental issues to diabetes, autism and asthma.</p>
+Recent research has suggested the gut may be the key to understanding more than ever before about our body’s overall health, wellness and ability to fight disease.</p>
     </div>
   </article>
   <article id="item3" class="page stack">
     <div class="content">
       <h2>3.
 CAUSES OF GUT ISSUES</h2>
-      <p>Problems with digestive discomfort can result from a number of lifestyle factors such as stress, lack of exercise, changing habits or an unbalanced diet.
+      <p>Problems with digestive discomfort can result from a number of lifestyle factors such as stress, lack of exercise, changing habits, eating too quickly or an unbalanced diet.
 With all the demands of a busy, modern life, it’s little wonder digestive discomfort is something we experience from time to time.</p>
     </div>
   </article>
   <article id="item4" class="page stack">